-PSY530 - Advanced Counseling Skills
+PSY530 - Advanced Helping Skills (3 credits; Online)

-This course takes an experiential approach to understanding and applying counseling theory.
-Students will be introduced to various and complex counseling theories with evaluative and reflective assignments in order to synthesize the information presented and incorporate it into their counseling practices.
-In addition, students will have access to videos of clinicians demonstrating these theories in action as an accompaniment to the text in order to see how theory can be applied in practice.
+This course takes an experiential approach to understanding and applying helping skills.
+Students are introduced to various and complex theories with evaluative and reflective assignments in order to synthesize the information presented.
+In addition, students will have access to videos of clinicians demonstrating these theories in action as an accompaniment to the text.

-PSY540 - Clinical Supervision
+PSY540 - Clinical Supervision (3 credits; Online)

-This course presents the dimensions of supervision in clinical settings for those seeking to be leaders in a counseling practice.
+This course presents the dimensions of supervision in clinical settings for those seeking to understand how practices are managed.
 Theoretical and empirical information on supervision is provided, including, individual supervision, group supervision, triadic supervision, multi-cultural supervision, ethical and legal issues, and use of technology to assist supervisors.